Lollo0900/Plumbed_3-Manifolds/README.md

 # Plumbed_3-Manifolds
-This is the python implementation of the Graph Neural Networks studied in [arXiv:24XX.XXXXX]{} based on PyTorch and PyTorch Geometric.
+This is the python implementation of the Graph Neural Networks studied in [arXiv:24XX.XXXXX]{https://arxiv.org} based on PyTorch and PyTorch Geometric.

 ## Requirements
-- First item
+- PyTorch 2.3.1
+- PyTorch Geometric 2.5.3
-- Second item
+- NetworkX 3.3
-- Third item
+- Numpy 1.26.4
-- Fourth item
+- Matplotlib 3.9.0
 ## Usage